hickory-dns/hickory-dns/README.md

 - Launch `hickory-dns` server with test config

-You may want not passing the `-p` parameter will run on default DNS ports.
-For the tls features, there are also port options for those, see `hickory-dns --help`
+Note that if the `-p` parameter is not passed, the server will run on default DNS ports.
+There are separate port options for DoT and DoH servers, see `hickory-dns --help`

 ```shell
 ./target/release/hickory-dns -c ./tests/test-data/test_configs/example.toml -z ./tests/test-data/test_configs/ -p 24141